jacktator/NgSkool_Lambda/README.md

 ### AWS DynamoDB

+Though AWS documents suggest that attributes to be named in Pascal Case, from experience JS applications reads better when columns are camelCase.

 [x] Create Table
     [x] School
 [ ] Fine tune IAM Permission for Tables

+To safe guard column/attribute/key name for NoSQL, I'm using an SDK `dynamodb-data-mapper` to shield the REST APIs.

 ### Amazon API Gateway